PseudoDevs/IamGhost/FATAL4.md

-Last updated: 2024-04-02 17:25:58
+Last updated: 2024-04-02 17:26:32
-Random Quote: Well done is better than well said. - Benjamin Franklin
+Random Quote: One secret of success in life is for a man to be ready for his opportunity when it comes. - Benjamin Disraeli